jwmarb/studentvue.js/README.md

 const client = await StudentVue.login(DISTRICT_URL, { username: USERNAME, password: PASSWORD });
 ```

 Once we are logged in, we can access any method within the API.
-See [Client](https://eggaming.github.io/studentvue.js/Client.html)
+Refer to [Client](https://eggaming.github.io/studentvue.js/Client.html) documentation to see valid methods

 --